Sunday, 4 June 2023

 Apropos of nothing at all - this rock formation intrigued everyone

-As we have traveled through Sardinia there’s been an interesting mix of cultures - Sardinian, Italian and here in Algheto, Catalonian; this small region on the west coast was ruled by the Catalonians for a long time.
-But it was time to move on.
+As we have traveled through Sardinia there has been an interesting mix of cultures - Sardinian, Italian and here in Algheto, Catalonian.
+This small region on the west coast was ruled by the Catalonians for a long time.
+But it was time for us to move on.
 This morning we left Alghero and wound our way north to the rather picturesque Castelsardo in northern Sardinia - and yes it has an ancient castle.
 It is purported to be famous for its basket weaving although on our wander through the narrow streets of this medieval citadel we didn’t see any.
 We did however see lots of shops selling coral.
-The Mediterranean no longer has the great coral reefs that thrived 60 million years ago but it is home to more than 200 species of coral some of are endemic to the region.
+The Mediterranean no longer has the great coral reefs that thrived 60 million years ago but it is home to more than 200 species of coral some of which are endemic to the region.

 Thankfully a bus took us to this point; the rest was was by foot